inkstitch/inkstitch/collections/_fonts/en/amita.md

 Don't try to scale it further down.

-Amitaclo small (his is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2) is a variation of this font with different embroidery settings that allow to scale down between 55% (16mm,2/3 inch) and 25% (7mm ,1/4 inch).
+Amitaclo small (it is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2) is a variation of this font with different embroidery settings.
+Pull compensation, density and underlays are different to allow to scale down between 55% (16mm,2/3 inch) and 25% (7mm ,1/4 inch).

 That's why in the lettering dialog window, if using amitaclo small, you will have to pick up a scale between 25 and 55%.